JamesParrott/sDNA_GH/README.md

 Multiple sDNA_GH components can be chained together to run in sequence by connecting the `OK` Output Param of one component, to the `go` Input Param of the component(s) to be run afterwards.
 To work with a Grasshopper Colour Gradient tool, to show fewer Input and Output Params on each component, or to customise sDNA_GH behaviour, e.g. to connect in different inputs and outputs between individual tools running, advanced users may prefer to run only one tool per sDNA_GH component.
 To do this, simply 'turn off' the `auto_` options: `auto_get_Geom`, `auto_read_User_Text`, `auto_write_Shp`, `auto_read_Shp` and `auto_plot_data` by setting them to `false`, e.g. on a Config component.
 How to do this is described below in more detail.

+##### Component Execution Order.
+**Warning!**   If you did not create a `config.toml` file (in Installation step 12 above), and if you rely instead on components inside your .gh file itself to set option values, e.g. `Config` components to determine options, be sure to select and press `Ctrl` + `B` (or from the pull-down menu select `Edit` -> `Arrange` -> `Put To Back`) to to send to the back, any components that should run first whn you reload the .gh file.
+E.g. send to the back all components that set options values that you wish other components to later depend on.
+In particular if you are running with `auto_` options set to false, saved single-tool components will rebuild themselves as multi-tool components when a .gh file  is loaded,  if sDNA_GH's hard-coded default options are read before your custom options.
+As even if these were set and read correctly, they are on a component that hasn't run yet, that Grasshopper doesn't know about yet.

 ##### Errors.
-Errors that occurr while the components import the main sDNA_GH Python package  and when they initialise themselves must be cleared by deleting the component and placing a new one.
+Errors that occur while the components import the main sDNA_GH Python package  and when they initialise themselves must be cleared by deleting the component and placing a new one.
 It may also be necessary to first unload the sDNA_GH package using the unload component, to clear sDNA_GH from GPython's cached modules, and force it to be reimported.

 #### Options.
 sDNA_GH is highly customisable.
 This customisation is controlled by setting options.
 Any option in a component can be read by adding an Output Param and renaming it to the name of the option.
 Similarly, any option in a component can be changed by adding an Input Param and renaming it to the name of the option, and connecting it to the new value.
 Entire options data structures (`opts`) may also be passed in from other components as well, via Grasshopper connections.